-- 1. Identification of different classical dance styles in India.
+- Identification of different classical dance styles in India.
 The aesthetic appeal of each, highlighting the distinctiveness of the individual styles, namely Bharatanatyam, Kathak, Odissi, Kuchipudi, Manipuri and Kathakali. - 2.
-An appreciation of the myths surrounding the lives of Ganesh, Krishna, Shiva, Vishnu, etc. - 3.
+The mythological evolution of dance and an elementary understanding of important texts like the Natya Shastra, and story lines associated with classical dance in India.
+Also, an appreciation of the myths surrounding the lives of Ganesh, Krishna, Shiva, Vishnu, etc. - 3.
 The sociological development of dance its history, roots, growth and revival. - 4.
-Prominent exponents of the various different classical dance styles listed above. - 5.
-An understanding of the dance repertoire and musical accompaniment (for the chosen dance style only). - 6.
+An understanding of the gurushishyaparampara (including the tradition and lineage associated with the chosen dance form only). - 5.
+Prominent exponents of the various different classical dance styles listed above. - 6.
+An understanding of the dance repertoire and musical accompaniment (for the chosen dance style only). - 7.
 The relevance of dance in today's world and the modern developments in dance.

-PART 2: To be assessed internally by the school.
+PART 2: To be assessed internally by the School.

 Practical Work in Indian Dance - 100 Marks Course Work